mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

 The main complexity in this method is behind the boolean argument with the name :code:`remove_unreferenced_files`.
-First, recognize this argument is completely ignored if the waveform data being referenced is stored internally in MongoDB (the default) in the gridfs file system.
+First, recognize this argument is completely ignored if the waveform data being referenced is stored internally in MongoDB in the gridfs file system.
 In that situation delete_data will remove the sample data as well as the document in wf that id defines.
 The complexity enters if the data are stored as external files.
 The atomic delete_data method of Database is an expensive operation that should be avoided within a workflow or on large datasets.
-The reason is that each call for deleting an atomic object (defined by id) requires a second query to the wf collection involved to search for any other data with an exact match to two attributes we used to define a single data file:  :code:`dir` which is a directory name and :code:`dfile` which is the
+The reason is that each call for deleting an atomic object (defined by its id) requires a second query to the wf collection involved to search for any other data with an exact match to two attributes we used to define a single data file:  :code:`dir` which is a directory name and :code:`dfile` which is the